JakeMoe/BlockHunt/README.md

 ## BlockHunt

+### Description

 BlockHunt is a customizable Minecraft minigame where you try to find as many of the specified block in the time provided.
 The play area is defined by a WorldGuard region.
+While in the WorldGuard region, a scoreboard of the current top 10 players will appear.
+At the end, a prize from a customizable list be chosen and given to the winner.

 This is very much a work in progress at the moment.

 The original idea comes from Pumpkin Hunt by TylerOG: https://www.spigotmc.org/resources/pumpkin-hunt.13966/

 The project home is: https://github.com/JakeMoe/BlockHunt

+### Installation

+To install, just copy the jar file into your server's plugin folder.
+It will create a default config file the first time it is run.

+### Configuration

+To configure, you can edit the config.yml file by hand, or use in game commands.
+Type "/bh help" for more info.

 ### Version History